-The California Automobile Museum is proud to introduce the School Tour Program with tours aligned with the Common Core Standards and California State Content Standards.
+The California Automobile Museum is proud to offer school programs aligned with the Common Core Standards and California State Content Standards.
 The museum is open for school tours year round, so there is never a bad time to motor on down for a fun and educational field trip that will explore the automobile history.